hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 # Learning Objectives
 - Create a `scratch` space on O2
+- Utilizing aliases to reduce the need to rememeber long or tedious commands
+- Editing `.bashrc` file to modify your default environment
-- Check how much space you are using on O2
+- Evaluate how much space you are using on O2
--

 ## Logging into O2